 Kabbalists have practiced teshuvah for centuries as a way of repenting and clearing the slate so they can invite more positivity and blessings into their lives.
 It is something we can do any time we recognize that we have wronged someone or acted in a way that is less than kind and compassionate.
 Yet, as we approach Rosh Hashanah, we can all use teshuvah as a way to reflect and prepare for the most important spiritual days of the year: the High Holidays.

-The month of Virgo (Elul) opens with Rosh Hashanah, which also corresponds to the first week of Creation.
+The month of Libra (Tishrei) opens with Rosh Hashanah, which also corresponds to the first week of Creation.
 Kabbalists explain that each day represents a “mini” lifetime.
 Each day our souls are judged by our actions, which then alters how the following day unfolds.
 Reactivity, of course, is part of human nature.
 Still, our mission is to end each day feeling as if we have taken advantage of every opportunity to reveal the Light of the Creator.

 The Hebrew word averah, which comes from a root word meaning "to give over," is mistakenly translated as "sin."
 Therefore, many people believe this month, and the holiday of Rosh Hashanah is a time to repent for one’s sins.
 However, Kabbalah teaches when a person acts selfishly, their soul loses sparks of Light.
 Through the process of teshuvah, we can get those sparks of Light back.
 Teshuvah allows us to go back in time to uproot and transform any negative seeds we've planted, allowing us the opportunity to rewrite the script for the following days.

-This work of teshuvah can feel overwhelming, but Michael Berg shares that we all have the ability to truly do the work, no matter how difficult it may seem.
-He states, “The Zohar says many times that ‘man is a small world,’ meaning our creation is an aspect of everything that is in this world.
+This work of teshuvah can feel overwhelming, but Michael Berg shares that we all have the ability to truly do the work, no matter how difficult it may seem, and states, “The Zohar says many times that ‘man is a small world,’ meaning our creation is an aspect of everything that is in this world.
 We're made up of all the spiritual and physical aspects of this world, which means that we're made up of teshuvah, as well.
 If teshuvah was an aspect that was there before the creation of this world, and it was injected into all creation, it means that we all have the power to change and the ability to cleanse already within us.”